ram-p/ram-p.github.io/_pages/about.md

 News
 ------
+- February 11, 2025 — Announcing a new paper ["Approximate Energetic Resilience of Nonlinear Systems under Partial Loss of Control Authority"](https://arxiv.org/abs/2502.07603) on arXiv.
+This is our first exploration into resilience under possible adversarial action for classical nonlinear systems.

 - December 19, 2024 — I was at the [_2024 IEEE Conference on Decision and Control (CDC)_](https://cdc2024.ieeecss.org/) in Milan, Italy this week, presenting our paper "How Much Reserve Fuel: Quantifying the Maximal Energy Cost of System Disturbances".

 - October 2, 2024 — A new paper ["Energetic Resilience of Linear Driftless Systems"](https://arxiv.org/abs/2410.00323) is available on arXiv.